 To install the thru deck fitting, a hole must be cut in your deck.
 Depending on the diameter of the chimney stack will depend on the size hole that needs to be cut.
 There should be a 1" clearance all around the chimney pipe.
-For example, a 3" diameter exhaust pipe would require a 5" hole drilled in the deck and a 4" pipe would have a 6" hole.
+For example, a 5" diameter exhaust pipe would require a 7" hole drilled in the deck and a 4" pipe would have a 6" hole.
 Once a hole is cut, you can line the raw hole with epoxy, caulking or a metal liner to finish it off.
 Just ensure there is a 1" air gap between the side of the hole and the chimney pipe.

 The thru-deck fitting includes a stainless steel dress ring for the interior of the cabin and a neoprene rubber gasket to better seal the fitting on the deck side.
 Depending on the contour or the angle of the cabin top, you may need to make a hardwood spacer block.
+Any angle over 15 degrees needs a levelling block.
 One surface of the block would be a level plane to mate to the deck cap.
 The other would match the angle or contour of the cabin top.
 A hole through the center of the block would also be 2 inches greater then the diameter of the flue pipe.